McKenzie superb for 7 innings as Guardians edge Yankees 2-0 - WHIZ News

-CLEVELAND (AP) — Triston McKenzie shut down New York’s big-bashing lineup over seven superb innings in a combined one-hitter and closer Emmanuel Clase survived a harrowing ninth, giving the Cleveland Guardians a 2-0 win over the Yankees on Sunday.
+Triston McKenzie shut down New York’s big-bashing lineup over seven superb innings in a combined one-hitter and closer Emmanuel Clase survived a harrowing ninth, giving the Guardians a 2-0 win over the Yankees on Sunday.

-Franmil Reyes drove in both Cleveland runs — homering in the fourth and hitting a clutch RBI single in the eighth — as the Guardians salvaged the series finale.
+Franmil Reyes drove in both Cleveland runs — homering in the fourth and hitting a clutch RBI single in the eighth — as the Guardians salvaged the series finale and handed the Yankees just their seventh loss in 32 games.

 McKenzie (5-6) allowed only a broken-bat single to Josh Donaldson in the fourth.
 The right-hander, who has been hurt by giving up home runs this season, kept the ball in the park and the Yankees off balance.

+“He looked like he was swinging four bats over there in the dugout,” Francona cracked.

+With the crowd at Progressive Field hanging on every pitch, Clase went to a full count before walking Judge to load the bases.
+He then retired Aaron Hicks on a grounder to second for the final out and his 19th save in 21 chances.

-Hicks dropped to .138 (8 for 58) in his career with the bases loaded.
+“You don’t expect him to throw three sliders in a row,” said Hicks, who dropped to .138 (8 for 58) in his career with the bases loaded.
+“I just got jammed trying to hit the ball up the middle and got out.”

-The Yankees lost for just the sixth time in 32 games since May 31.

 New York won the first two games of the series, sweeping a doubleheader Saturday by a combined 19-5.
 Baseball’s best team seemed poised to take the entire three-game set and six-game season series against Cleveland.